 In clinical practice, ultrasound is one of the most widely used therapeutic modalities in addition to superficial heat and cold and electrical stimulating currents.2 Ulrasound requires the biologic medium so the vibrations created by the mechanical energy wave travels into soft-tissue.
 It has been used for therapeutic purposes as a valuable tool in the rehabilitation of many different injuries primarily for the purpose of stimulating the repair of soft-tissue injuries and for pain relief3, and as a heating modality,188 although some studies have questioned its efficiency as a treatment modality.4,177,178,179,197

 As discussed in Chapter 1, ultrasound is a form of acoustic rather than electromagnetic energy.
 Ultrasound is defined as inaudible acoustic vibrations of high frequency that may produce either thermal or nonthermal physiologic effects.5 Ultrasound requires a biologic medium through which vibrations created by a mechanical energy wave travels into soft-tissue.
 The use of ultrasound as a therapeutic agent may be extremely effective if the clinician has an adequate understanding of its effects on biologic tissues and of the physical mechanisms by which these effects are produced.3

 ULTRASOUND AS A HEATING MODALITY

 Chapter 9 discusses heat as a treatment modality.
 Warm whirlpools, paraffin baths, and hot packs, to name a few, all produce therapeutic heat.
-However, the depth of penetration of these modalities is superficial and at best only 1–2 ...
+However, the depth of penetration of these modalities is superficial and at best ...